voidnothings/rizzo/README.md

 <a name="abstractions"></a>
 ## 5. Abstractions
-* Reusable blocks of code should be abstracted from your project Sass and placed within beaker if you believe it is globally useful.
+* Reusable blocks of code should be abstracted from your project Sass and placed within rizzo if you believe it is globally useful.
 They should be placed into the common-ui or utils folder (see below for clarfication on where)
-* Variables should be abstracted into Beaker unless you want them to remain local.
+* Variables should be abstracted into Rizzo unless you want them to remain local.
 Variables are local when declared inside mixins.
 * Code should be abstracted from your style declarations where possible.
 Check in _utils/extends and _utils/objects to see if there are code patterns already available for you to use.

 ```css